Developmental Biology, Evolutionary Biology

 University of California, Berkeley

-Dr. King is also an associate professor of molecular and cell biology at the University of California, Berkeley.
+Dr. King is also a professor of molecular and cell biology at the University of California, Berkeley.

 Influenced by her father, a historian, and enthralled by the fossilized sharks' teeth and manatee bones she and her brother collected from creek beds near their Florida home, Nicole King became hooked on evolution at an early age.

 "I learned that Earth's history is long and deep, and the Earth has changed," says King, an evolutionary biologist at the University of California, Berkeley.
 "By studying the past we can learn something about how life has evolved and how things work today."

 She's fascinated by the leap, more than 600 million years ago, from single-celled life to the first multicellular animals, an event that eventually sparked the rise of all animals, including humans.
 There is no fossil record of these multicelled pioneers, but King says they very likely resembled a group of single-celled organisms called choanoflagellates, which are abundant today in marine and fresh water environments all over the world.
 "Choanos," as King fondly refers to them, generally live as single cells, but at times they can develop into colonies that resemble early-stage animal embryos.

 The idea that choanoflagellates might illuminate the transition to multicellularity was proposed in the 1840s, but molecular biologists completely ignored the simple organisms, according to King, who first learned about the creatures in graduate school at Harvard University.
 She became convinced that choanoflagellates could unlock important secrets of the past, but there were no molecular tools to study them.
 So she took it upon herself to develop the tools to look for molecules and pathways that choanoflagellates share with multicellular animals, also known as metazoans.